mamcer/wcf-rest/README.md

 ## Description

 A simple example about how you can build a rest api with WCF.
-Since several years ago WebAPI is the .NET default option to create a REST api but at that time, even when WebAPI RTM was released in 2012, a client wanted to create a REST api based on WCF.
+Since several years ago WebAPI is the .NET default option to create a REST api but at that time, even when WebAPI RTM was released in 2012, a client insisted to create a REST api based on WCF.

 ## Screenshot